Abiral1234/Javalab/lab1/README.md

    2, Non-Primitive Data Type or Object Data type: such as String, Array, etc.

    There are 8 types of primitive data types:
+*  It includes:

-   -boolean data type
+	- boolean data type
-   -byte data type
+	- byte data type
-   -char data type
+	- char data type
-   -short data type
+	- short data type
-   -int data type
+	- int data type
-   -long data type
+	- long data type
-   -float data type
+	- float data type
-   -double data type
+	- double data type

 ### b, Array In Java
    An array is a collection of similar type of elements which have a contiguous memory location.
    Java array is an object which contains elements of a similar data type.